KettelBear/TryHackMeFreePath/README.md

+# TryHackMe Free Path

+This README will keep track of this checklist, and progress made, through the rooms of TryHackMe as recommended by the [blog post](https://blog.tryhackme.com/free_path/) from TryHackMe

-# Level 1 - Intro
+### Level 1 - Intro
 - [x] OpenVPN https://tryhackme.com/room/openvpn
 - [x] Welcome https://tryhackme.com/jr/welcome
 - [ ] Intro to Researching https://tryhackme.com/room/introtoresearch